• About

 • Stephen Talkhouse

 • An intimate venue that is unlike any other, Stephen Talkhouse is a Montauk legend and has featured artists from all over the world.
 It’s technically not in Montauk but close enough to experience if you’re looking to experience Montauk as a local.
-Famous singles have been known to pop in unannounced so you never know who you will see at Stephen Talkhouse.
+Famous singers have been known to pop in unannounced so you never know who you will run into at Stephen Talkhouse.

 • Surf Lodge